Perhaps Mel Brooks put it best when he said,

-Lewis loved being part of HBO’s “Curb Your Enthusiasm.”
+Lewis loved being part of HBO’s “Curb Your Enthusiasm” and is more than elated he’ll be back for a ninth season!
 The eight season series had SAG nominate Lewis for his work in the ensemble category for his recurring guest star role, playing true-to-life as one of Larry David’s closest friends in “CYE.”
 The show has garnered many awards to include 39 Emmy nominations and much high praise.
 Vanity Fair stated, “The supporting cast of Larry David’s Curb Your Enthusiasm is a murderer’s row of stand-up comedians–Jeff Garlin, Susie Essman, Richard Lewis, Cheryl Hines, Shelley Berman–cutting loose in character roles with killer instinct.”

 Through the years Richard has received much kudos for his work alongside his buddy, Larry David.
 The New York Times commented that, “…not nearly enough of Richard Lewis, whose job is the hardest of all because his character must truly suffer and endure in a context where feelings are as anathema as M&M’s in a dentist’s office.
 Never upsetting the show’s distinct tenor of emotional apathy, Mr. Lewis here showcases his particular genius through a bout with kidney failure.
 He needs a new one, and oh, by the way, guess who isn’t donating?”
 The Los Angeles Times added, …”But it’s comedian Richard Lewis– himself famous for an act built on despair–who memorably sulks his way through a pair of early episodes as one of the few people in the business who can match David hang-up for hang-up, neurosis for neurosis…David and Lewis reluctantly help a blind man move furniture in his new apartment.
 It’s a classic.”